digitalservicebund/elterngeldrechner/architecture-decision-records/0007-deployment-strategy.md

 #### 1. Deployment via HTTP or SFTP

 Deploying files via HTTP or SFTP, supported by Core Media, seemed the most obvious solution.
-Unfortunately, the hosting partner team we contacted faced organizational limitations that prevented them from setting up such an interface.
+Unfortunately, security limitations is the system of the hosting partner prevented the team that we contacted from setting up such an interface.

 #### 2. Hosting a Web Server on Hosting Partner’s Side